 Who We Are

 The AIDS Education and Training Centers (AETCs) are a national network of leading HIV experts who provide locally based, tailored education, clinical consultation, and technical assistance to healthcare professionals and healthcare organizations to integrate state-of-the-science comprehensive care for people with or affected by HIV.
-The network is comprised of 2 national centers, 8 regional centers, more than 85 regional-partner (local) sites, the online National HIV Curriculum, and 2 Integration of the National HIV Curriculum into Health Professions Training programs.
+The network is comprised of 2 national centers, 8 regional centers, more than 85 regional-partner (local) sites, the online National HIV Curriculum, the online National HIV PrEP Curriculum, 2 Integration of the National HIV Curriculum into Health Professions Training programs, and the HIV Clinical Training Tracks in Primary Care Residency Programs.
 The AETC Program is funded by the Health Resources and Services Administration (HRSA) HIV/AIDS Bureau (HAB), of the U.S. Department of Health and Human Services, under Part F of the Ryan White HIV/AIDS Program (RWHAP).

 What We Do

-The AETC Program transforms HIV care by providing healthcare teams with education and capacity-building support.
-Healthcare professionals trained by the AETCs develop the confidence and competency to address HIV-related issues and are more willing than other primary care providers to treat persons with HIV.
+The AETC Program transforms HIV care by strengthening and expanding the HIV workforce.
+Healthcare professionals trained by the AETCs develop the confidence and competency to provide quality HIV-related healthcare to people with HIV and in communities disproportionately impacted by HIV.

-The AETC Program supports the goals of the National HIV/AIDS Strategy and the End the HIV Epidemic in the United States initiative by increasing the number of healthcare teams educated and motivated to care for individuals with HIV, and increasing access to care, thereby reducing HIV-related health disparities.
-The mission of the AETC Program is to improve the quality of life of persons with or at risk of HIV throughout the U.S., the District of Columbia, the Virgin Islands, Puerto Rico, and the six U.S.-affiliated Pacific Jurisdictions.
+The AETC Program supports the goals of the National HIV/AIDS Strategy and the End the HIV Epidemic in the United States initiative by increasing the number of healthcare teams educated and motivated to care for individuals with HIV, and in communities disproportionately impacted by HIV.
+By strengthening and expanding the HIV healthcare workforce, the AETC Program works to improve healthcare outcomes of persons with HIV and communities disproportionately impacted by HIV throughout the U.S., the District of Columbia, the Virgin Islands, Puerto Rico, and the six U.S.-affiliated Pacific Jurisdictions.

 How We Help